 Your phone offers a set of functions that allow you to customize the phone.
-These functions are arranged in menus and sub-menus, accessed via the two soft keys marked and .
+These functions are arranged in menus and sub-menus, accessed via the two soft keys marked \bigcirc and \bigcirc .
 Each menu and sub-menu allows you to view and alter the settings of a particular function.

-The roles of the soft keys vary according to the current context; the label on the bottom line of the display just above each key indicates its current role key to access the available names.
+The roles of the soft keys vary according to the current context; the label on the bottom line of the display just above each key indicates its current role.

-Press the left soft key Press the right soft to access the available menu.
+Press the left soft key to access the available menu.